ajwdewit/pcse/doc/reference_guide.rst

 an event signal, a name and comment that can be used to describe the event and finally an events table that lists the dates for the events and the parameters that should be passed onward.

+Note that when multiple events are connected to the same date, the order in which they trigger is undetermined.

 For a detailed description of a timed events see the code documentation on the TimedEventsDispatcher in the section on :ref:`Agromanagement`.

 State events
 ------------